davidmisiak/tiler/README.md

 - [Conan](https://conan.io/) package manager
 - a C/C++ compiler (a recent version of GCC is recommended, C++17 support is required)

-Build the exacutable by running `./scripts/release-setup.sh` and `./scripts/release-build.sh`.
+Build the executable by running `./scripts/release-setup.sh` and `./scripts/release-build.sh`.
 You can configure build options using eg. `ccmake` before running `release-build.sh` or by adding appropriate `-D` flags to `release-setup.sh` (they will be passed on to CMake).